dcdeepesh/Talkey/README.md

 4. When the extension connects to the platform component, it's icon turns blue, indicating that Talkey is now connected and enabled.

 You can now use Talkey.
 Your mic in the meeting will stay unmuted as long as you hold the PTT key.
 Pushing it will unmute, releasing will mute again.
-You get audio feedback on mute and unmute. **The defualt push to talk key is left control.** To see how to change it, see [Changing the push to talk keybinding](#Changing-the-push-to-talk-keybinding).
+You get audio feedback on mute and unmute. **The default push to talk key is left control.** To see how to change it, see [Changing the push to talk keybinding](#Changing-the-push-to-talk-keybinding).

 ## Configuring Talkey